bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 (  Say, `arr` = [[IteratedArrayLike]], `index` = [[ArrayLikeNextIndex]], `kind` =  [[ArrayLikeIterationKind]] )

 0. If `arr` is `undefined`, return `{value: undefined, done: true}`
 (This is a special step, caused by step 2.a.
-It will reach here if you call `.next()` event after generator has finished.)
+It will reach here if you call `.next()` even after iterator has finished.)

 1. If `index < arr.length`, ( i.e. while values are available)
 	a. set `key` = `index`